Matakishi's tea house

 I have three more of my small grey units to move and then there's only the scenery left.
 I'm currently waiting on the arrival of my second bookcase so I can plan where my terrain boxes will best fit.

+The good news for today is that the painter is coming two days earlier than expected and will be starting work this afternoon.
 I've moved the last of my miniature drawer units and nearly all my painted miniatures into the cabin now.
 That's 144 drawers, plenty of room for expansion.
+Next are the scenery boxes.
+The wall that the terrain boards are leaning against is where the two big book cases will go.
+They're arriving the day after tomorrow (Wednesday).

 The book cases have arrived and they're a little larger than I thought, which is good.
+Sylvester checked them out for size and comfort.

 Also, tea.